Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/compile-module.rst

 Running the ``cargo concordium build`` command will produce a smart contract module which can be found relative to your project root folder in ``./target/concordium/wasm32-unknown-unknown/release/my_module.wasm.v1``.
-Alternatively, you can run the following command to output your smart contract module into the root folder of your project:
+Alternatively, you can supply the location where to store the smart contract module using the ``--out`` option.
+For example running the following command will output your smart contract module into the root folder of your project in a file name ``my_module.wasm.v1``.

 .. code-block:: console